interchainio/security/README.md

 If you want to be notified of future advisories as they are released, please sign up [here](https://interchaincirt.org/signup).

+Our team will also post public resources about security topics in the [resources](./resources) folder.

 For information about our current signing identities and validating artifacts, please see [SIGNING_IDENTITIES.md](./SIGNING_IDENTITIES.md).